KOBE Rokko Meets Art is a contemporary art festival held every year on Mt. Rokko in Kobe.

 Kiyotaka TAKAMIZAWA, Executive Director

-We will increase opportunities for children to interact with contemporary art in nature through workshops and other activities to nurture the next generation of leaders and supporters of art and culture.
+Opportunities for children to experience contemporary art while in nature through workshops and other activities will be created to foster the next generation of cultural and artistic leaders as well as their supporters.

 Board the Rokko Cable Car at Rokko Cable Shita Station, the gateway to Mt.
 Rokko, and sit back and relax as you take the ten-minute trip to the top of the mountain.
 The observatory facilities, scattered around the area at an altitude of between 730 to 880 meters above sea level, boast dynamic views that are wholly unique to Mt.
 Rokko, due to its proximity to the urban center of Kobe.
 By taking advantage of the fact that the temperature on the mountain is generally 5 or 6 degrees Celsius lower than it is in the city, the Rokko Alpine Botanical Garden cultivates alpine plants from around the world as well as those that are native to Mt.
 Rokko.
 A wide range of facilities accentuate the charms of Mt.
 Rokko, including the ROKKO Forest Sound Museum, where you can savor pleasant music not only in the concert room but also in the spacious garden, and the Rokko Garden Terrace, where you can enjoy dining and shopping as you take in the spectacular view.